 If action is deferred pending minor revisions, these revisions must be approved by the chair and do not need to go back to the whole committee.
 If, however, the revisions pertain to the expertise of, or are requested by, another member of the committee, the committee may agree to let that person read and approve the revisions on behalf of the committee.
 You do not need to have another full hearing.
-If the committee defers action pending major revisions, then you are required to have another hearing before a full committee when you have completed the revisions.

 If you are asked to do minor revisions (option 2), you must complete these revisions in an acceptable manner within three months after the hearing.
 If revisions are required and you do not complete them within three months, you will be required to have a second hearing or defense before the full committee.
 (Please see Academic Policies and Procedures for PhD Time Limits, including policies for medical accommodations.)